 Looking after your finances isn’t always easy.
-On top of the stress of managing your bills while saving for the future, we know that financial stress also has a large impact on your emotional and physical wellness.
-Self-reported mental health has declined by 12% in the past five years, leaving many people feeling unsure and overwhelmed.1
+It comes with the stress of managing your bills while saving for the future — and financial stress can have a big impact on your emotional and physical wellness.

-If you’re feeling the impacts of financial stress, talking to a financial professional can help.
-In fact, the majority of financially confident US workers engage with a financial professional.2 They can help you avoid making decisions that may be detrimental to your long-term goals, especially during high-stress financial conditions.
+If you’re feeling the effects of financial stress, talking to a financial professional can help.
+In fact, among those who report high mental health, 87% are more likely to use a financial professional.1 Utilizing a financial professional can not only help you avoid making decisions that may be detrimental to your long-term goals, especially during high-stress financial conditions, but also help bolster your overall well-being.2

 Here are three roles a financial professional can play to help alleviate some of your stress:

-1. A behavioral coach to keep you in check
+1. A financial behavior coach to keep you in check

-One of financial professionals’ greatest strengths is their ability to remain calm during financial turmoil, acting as a behavioral coach to keep you from making hasty decisions.
+One of financial professionals’ greatest strengths is their ability to remain calm during financial volatility.
+Their ability to keep a level head allows them to act as a kind of behavioral coach, helping you refrain from making hasty decisions.

 Individuals who work with a financial professional tend to have a written financial strategy, including a custom investment portfolio.
-This reflects your values, adjusts to your goals, and keeps you centered on long-term objectives, preventing you from being pulled in multiple directions by changing economic conditions.3
+This reflects your values, adjusts to your goals, and keeps you on track with your financial objectives.
+Of people who report high financial health, 53% work with a financial professional, and they’re also 22% more likely to say they’re good at sticking to a financial plan.3 This ability to map out a strategy and stick to it can help keep you from being pulled in different directions by changing economic conditions.

 Believe it or not, the ability to weather the stress of financial disruption depends more on your behaviors than your income.
-Solid financial habits — such as regularly contributing to savings and seeking financial guidance — can have up to a 30% greater influence on an individual’s happiness and confidence than income.4
+Solid financial habits — such as making — and sticking to — long-term plans, working with a financial professional, acquiring life and disability insurance, and having a retirement savings plan has been associated with greater financial wellness and overall well-being.4

 2. A professional to celebrate your wins with you